mblackbourne/Double-Agent/README.md

 * Attacking Other Users/Sessions – Injecting code to processes of other users/sessions (SYSTEM/Admin/etc.).

-## Technical Deep Dive
-For more details, checkout our [technical](http://cybellum.com/doubleagentzero-day-code-injection-and-persistence-technique/) article.

 ## Installation
 1. Clone/Download the DoubleAgent source code.
-2. Build the [main solution](https://github.com/Cybellum/DoubleAgent) twice, once in x86 and once in x64.
+2. Build the [main solution](https://github.com/mblackbourne/Double-Agent) twice, once in x86 and once in x64.
    This step is crucial as it creates both x86 and x64 versions of DoubleAgentDll.dll which is required in order to perform a successful installation.
 3. Copy the entire bin folder to the target machine.
 4. Execute the installer: